 My name is Wonhee Cho (조원희/趙元熙 Ph.
 D. History, Yale 2014), and I am a historian of the Mongol empire (13th to 14th century).
-Currently I am a researcher/project manager at the Jangseogak Archives, Academy of Korean Studies (韓國學中央研究院 藏書閣 研究員).
+Since fall 2020, I have been working as an assistant professor at the Gradudate School of Korean Studies (Global Korean Studies major), at the Academy of Korean Studies (韓國學中央研究院 韓國學大學院)

 As a historian of the Mongol empire, I am particularly interested in religion, comparative empire studies, and digital humanities.
 My current book project, Empire and Religion: Politics of Difference and Negotiation in the Mongol Empire (1206-1368), examines the different religions of the Mongol empire in China – Buddhism, Daoism, Christianity, and Islam (among others) – and how they interacted with the imperial government.

 My academic interest in the Mongols and other nomads, and their interactions with other peoples is closely related to my life, since I constantly moved around different places and adapted to different cultures.
 Born in South Korea, I lived in Australia when he was three to nine years old, and some people say they can still hear my Australian accent.
 As an undergraduate I studied at Seoul National University as an English Language and Literature major (B.A.), joined the Asian History Department M.A. program, a program where I studied Chinese (classical and modern), Japanese and Persian.